-The intent of this section is to ensure that residential lots are landscaped and to encourage the retention of trees, minimize the impact of tree loss during development and ensure a sustainable tree canopy in Oregon City.
+The intent of this section is to ensure that residential lots are landscaped and to encourage the retention of trees, minimize the impact of tree loss during development and ensure a sustainable tree canopy in Oregon City at the time of construction.
 Though not required, the use of large native and heritage tree species and low water use vegetation is recommended as detailed in this section. , but In no case may materials identified on the Oregon City Nuisance Plant list shall any plant listed as a nuisance, invasive or problematic species on any regionally accepted plant list be used.